MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/upgrade-data-sandbox.md

 1. Sign in to your project in LCS and go to your Asset library.
 2. Select the Database backup tab.
 3. Upload the bacpac file.
-Since the removal of RDP access to Sandbox AOS servers, we recommend that you use a cloud hosted environment running in the same region as the sandbox environment to import the file.
-You can download the bacpac onto the cloud hosted VM by logging into LCS on that and downloading it from the LCS Asset library.
+Since the removal of RDP access to Sandbox AOS servers, we recommend that you use a cloud-hosted environment running in the same region as the sandbox environment to import the file.
+You can download the bacpac onto the cloud-hosted VM by logging into LCS on that and downloading it from the LCS Asset library.

 ## Import the bacpac file into SQL Database